rednafi/rubric/README.md

 ```
 root
-├── .flake8                  # Config file for .flake8
+├── .flake8                #` Config file for .flake8
-├── .gitignore               # Python specific .gitignore file
+├── .gitignore             #` Python specific .gitignore file
-├── makefile                 # Makefile containing the commands to lint your code
+├── makefile               #` Makefile containing the commands to lint your code
-├── mypy.ini                 # Config file for mypy type checker
-├── pyproject.toml           # Toml file to hold a few common config vars
+├── pyproject.toml         #` Toml file to with the configs for mypy, black & isort
-├── README.md                # A readme boilerplate
+├── README.md              #` A readme boilerplate
-├── requirements-dev.in      # File to specify the top level dev requirements
+├── requirements-dev.in    #` File to specify the top level dev requirements
-├── requirements-dev.txt     # File to specify the dev requirements
+├── requirements-dev.txt   #` File to specify the dev requirements
-├── requirements.in          # File to specify the top level app requirements
+├── requirements.in        #` File to specify the top level app requirements
-└── requirements.txt         # File to specify the pinned app requirements
+└── requirements.txt       #` File to specify the pinned app requirements
 ```

 The files will contain minimal but sensible default configurations for the respective tools.
 You're free to change them as you like.